 We know now more than ever how essential that is.
-That’s why I want to start your wheels turning about saving money for your future — specifically, saving for a rainy day.
+That’s why I want to start your wheels turning about budgeting as a hair stylist and saving money for your future.

 Unfortunately, many people live paycheck-to-paycheck, and that’s especially common in the industries I work with even before the pandemic.
 That’s why I want us all to better plan ahead when it comes to finances.